Owner dashboard

 What's on the dashboard.

 Pending approvals, on-shift now, hours this week (net of breaks), and active team size.
-Each tile is a click into the corresponding surface.
+Tap any tile to jump straight there.

 • Top pending preview

-Three most recent shifts waiting on approval, with employee name, duration, and payout estimate.
-One click jumps to the full queue.
+The next few shifts waiting on approval, with employee name, duration, and payout estimate.
+One tap jumps to the full queue.

 • Role-aware